woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ### Improve AddFirstProduct email note contents #6617

-- Install the plugin in a fresh site site.
+- Install the plugin in a fresh site.
+- Make sure the store has 0 products and 0 orders.
 - Update the installation date (we need a store between 2 and 5 days old).
 You can do it with an SQL statement like this:

 ```